stelauconseil/vds-verify/docs/use-policy-en.md

-# VDS Verify Usage Policy
+# VDS Verify Terms of Use

 _Effective Date: [2023/11/22]_